MapsPeople/docs/src/content/map/positioning/cisco-dna.md

 </mi-tab-panel>
 <mi-tab-panel id="web">

-## MapsIndoors & CiscoDNA
+## MapsIndoors & CiscoDNA for Web

 MapsIndoors is a dynamic mapping platform from MapsPeople that can provide maps of your indoor and outdoor localities and helps you create search and navigation experiences for your local users.
 CiscoDNA is Cisco’s newest digital and cloud-based IT infrastructure management platform.
 Among many other things, CiscoDNA can pinpoint the physical and geographic position of devices connected wirelessly to the local IT network.

-## User Positioning in MapsIndoors
+## User Positioning in MapsIndoors for Web

 In order to show a user's position in an indoor map with MapsIndoors, a Position Provider must be implemented.
 MapsIndoors does not implement a Position Provider itself, but rely on 3rd party positioning software to create this experience.
 In an outdoor environment, this Position Provider can be a wrapper of the browser's native Geolocation API.

-## Wrapping CiscoDNA Positioning in a Position Provider

-Just like in the mock Position Provider example, we need to implement a Position Provider that wraps the MapsIndoors CiscoDNA services to inject the CiscoDNA indoor positioning into MapsIndoors.
-If you only require this to work for indoor positioning, we would be good with just wrapping the CiscoDNA part.
-MapsIndoors however has the capability to support wayfinding both outdoors and indoors, so the shown solution implements two Position Providers, one for CoreLocation (`GPSPositionProvider`) and one for CiscoDNA (`CiscoDNAPositionProvider2`).
-The `CiscoDNAPositionProvider2` subclasses the `GPSPositionProvider` so it can determine whether the CiscoDNA position or the Core Location position should be used in your application.

 ## Code Sample

 > Please note that the following code sample assumes that you have already succesfully implemented MapsIndoors into your application.

+The Web SDK doesn't have a built-in interface like the Android and iOS SDKs.
+However, by following these steps, you should be able to achieve the same functionality.

 The first step is to create the class `CiscoPositioningService`, and the constructor for it.